Please read through our Parent Handbook. It is filled with valuable information and resources.

 Q: How do I know what to pack for camp?

-Q: When should we arrive, can I drop my child off early?
+Q: When should we arrive and can I drop my child off early?

 Q: When am I able to pick my child up?